Installing the

 This action sequence turns on the car, activates the brake lights and activates the turn signals before shutting everything off.

-The AUX socket on the Mike Lane Remote Control board delivers 5V at up to 1.5A, toggled with the AUX button on your remote.
-That’s more than enough power for extra lights, motors, sound packs—or whatever ingenious upgrade you have in mind for your model.
+The AUX port on the Mike Lane Remote Control board delivers 5V at up to 1.5A, toggled with the AUX button on your remote.

-Built for Modders
+Built for modders

 Flexible: Drives your own custom electronics or third-party mods with ease.